 Student and Other Group Travel

-Employees traveling together are not considered group travel.
+With the exception of the president and vice-presidents, employees traveling together are not considered group travel.
 Each employee must pay and claim his/her own expenses.

 When a non-employee group, such as a student group, travels together, it may be more convenient for one person to pay and claim expenses of the entire group.
 In this case, the person paying the expenses will be responsible for submitting the travel request and the travel voucher.
 Receipts are required for all expenses of group travel, including meals.
 The students may be given funds for their meals by signing individually on a list of names (including their campus ID) of all travelers that they have received a certain sum of money for their meals (not to exceed university per diem rates per day).
 If the sponsor pays for meals, the itemized receipts must be attached to the travel voucher in order to be reimbursed.
 Additionally, the signed list of all travelers' names and campus IDs must be included on the travel request and attached to the travel voucher.